AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 *  Parse the access token response.
 The response contains an `oauth_token` and `oauth_token_secret`.
 These values will be different than those provided in the request token response.

 *  Save the access token and other OAuth parameters.
-The access token and OAuth parameters must be specified in the `Authorization` header in each call to Magento.
+The access token and OAuth parameters must be specified in the `Authorization` header in each call to Commerce.

 ## Related Topics